rngoodman/ShortSeeker/README.md

 ### Output

 This will write lots of text throughout but it should take your fastq files all the way from `.fastq.gz` through to assembled `fasta` file and a `html` report.

+# Third party software

+Please note that ShortSeeker is a pipeline which connects software written by others and is only possible with these other tools.
+If you use ShortSeeker please cite the following tools:

+- [fastp](https://github.com/OpenGene/fastp) for quality control, Q score filtering and adapter trimming.
+- [seqkit](https://github.com/shenwei356/seqkit) for quality control metrics
+- [shovill](https://github.com/tseemann/shovill) for assembly and by extension the assembler use e.g.[SPAdes](https://github.com/ablab/spades)
+- [mlst](https://github.com/tseemann/mlst) for multi-locus sequence typing and the [PubMLST database](https://pubmlst.org/)
+- [fabricate](https://github.com/tseemann/abricate) for screening assembled contigs for AMR genes and the [Resfinder database](doi:10.1093/jac/dks261).

+# Alternative tools

+- [Bactopia](https://github.com/bactopia/bactopia)) uses Nextflow to create a flexible pipeline for the assembly and analysis of bacterial genomes.
+  [ASA³P](https://github.com/oschwengers/asap) uses Netxflow to assemble, annotate and analyse genome data of closely related bacterial isolates.
+- [nullarbor](https://github.com/tseemann/nullarbor) is a pipeline using perl to generate public health microbiology reports from sequenced isolates.